-Florida’s medical malpractice laws provide for a system of “voluntary binding arbitration” that is supposed to make things easier for victims.
+Florida’s medical negligence laws provide for a system of “voluntary binding arbitration” that is supposed to make things easier for victims.
 In submitting to arbitration, the health care provider must admit liability.
 The arbitration is therefore limited to a determination of damages.
 The health care provider must also assume all costs associated with the arbitration.
 The arbitrators must also be independent and include at least one administrative law judge.

 No Changes to “Cost, Award, and Fairness incentives” Allowed